Z-Score Calculator

 How to Find the Z-Score

-In statistics, the z-score, also called the standard score or normal score, is the number of standard deviations that a value is from the mean value.
-Each data point (aka raw score) in a normal distribution has a z-score, which is the number of standard deviations away from the mean of the population.
+In statistics, the z-score, also called the standard score, is the number of standard deviations that a value is from the mean value.
+Each data point (aka raw score) that comes from a normal distribution has a z-score, which is the number of standard deviations away from the mean of the population.

 Graph of a standard normal distribution showing the z-scores and standard deviations for various points on the graph.

-Z-scores are useful statistics because they allow you to calculate the probability of a score in a standard normal distribution, also known as the p-value.
+Z-scores are useful summary statistics because they allow you to calculate the probability of a statistic, assuming data arises from a standard normal distribution.
+This probability is also commonly known as the p-value.
 You can also use it to calculate the margin of error in survey data, for example.

 Of course, the easiest way to find the z-score is to use the calculator above, but you can also find it using a formula.